CORTEXM4-AVYA/CORTEXM4-AVYA/README.md

 - 👯 I’m looking to collaborate on Embedded projects
 - 🤔 I’m looking for help with Web development
 - 💬 Ask me about  Embedded and electronics  related stuff
-- ⚡ Fun fact:
+- ⚡ Fun fact: “If I could become the one character from the anime, then i would be 'Asta' from 'Black clover' #Quit Giving up..!!"
--  Connect me at
+-  Connect me at www.linkedin.com/in/avinash-andhale-22385193